yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `k!minesweeper`

 Starts a game of minesweeper.
 You can set the difficulty by appending "easy", "medium" or "hard" to the command.
 Default difficulty is medium.
+You can also append the argument "reveal" if you want the first cell and it's sourroundings to be revealed at the start of the game.
+Reveal argumant must always tb last.

-Usage: `k!minesweeper`
+Usage: `k!minesweeper [difficulty] [reveal]`

-Examples: `k!minesweeper` `k!minesweeper hard`
+Examples: `k!minesweeper` `k!minesweeper hard` `k!minesweeper reveal` `k!minesweeper easy reveal`

 Aliases: `k!mine`